Geeta-Kaur/CurrencyConverterApp/README.md

 Use index.html in web.client folder as a User interface of application.
 Recommended to browse in Chrome with CORS unblock extension as client is configured in different domain from api.
+Please note: screen shots of UI is in web.client folder